 Facilitator: Paul Valdez, Associate Director, Center for Public Impact

 This workshop is for faculty and staff who would like to learn the basics of integrating community-based learning (also known as service-learning) pedagogy into their course or program and how to identify and establish a relationship with a community partner.
-This workshop will provide examples of different levels of community-based learning involvement for courses in diverse topics and disciplines, as well as a variety of models of campus-community partnerships.
+In this workshop we will provide examples of different levels of community-based learning involvement that can be applied to diverse topics and disciplines.
+We will also provide a variety of models of campus-community partnerships.

 Workshop goals and learning objectives include:

 - To define and clarify working definitions of community-based learning and other terms associated with this pedagogical practice.

 - To increase awareness of community-based learning pedagogy.

 - To train faculty and staff in best practices of reflection, community partnerships, and civic learning outcomes.

 - To learn about how the Center for Public Impact can support community-based learning.

 - To share examples of BGSU community-based learning courses and programs.